 Remeron Side Effects Center

-Remeron (mirtazapine) is a tetra-cyclic chemical structure and belongs to the piperazino-azepine group of chemicals.
-It is used to treat depression.
-The drug is available in generic form (mirtazapine).
-It has been used to treat nausea, anxiety, post traumatic stress syndrome and used as an appetite stimulant.
-The most common side effects are: somnolence, increased appetite, weight gain, dizziness, and nausea.
+Remeron (mirtazapine) is a tetracyclic antidepressant used to treat depression.
+Remeron is available in generic form (mirtazapine).
+Remeron has been used to treat nausea, anxiety, post traumatic stress syndrome, and used as an appetite stimulant.
+Common side effects of Remeron include:

 Remeron is usually given as tablets 15 - 45 mg/day, administered in a single dose, preferably in the evening before sleep, with or without food.
 Dosages are increased, if necessary, slowly over one to two weeks.
 Serious side effects, such as suicide risk, behavior changes and an increase in depression have been documented.
 Remeron can increase the sedating effects of benzodiazepines, narcotics, tricyclics and other medications.
 Remeron should not be used with monoamine oxidase inhibitors (MAOI).
 This drug is not approved for pediatric patients.
 Pregnant and lactating females should consult with their physicians before starting this drug.